-For the determination of resveratrol recovery from the blood matrix, rat blood (0.1 mL) was spiked with $0.1 \,\text{mL}$ of the internal standard solution ($100 \mu M$ quercetin) and with resveratrol (1 and $10 \mu g/mL$).
+For the determination of resveratrol recovery from the blood matrix, rat blood (0.1 mL) was spiked with 0.1 mL of the internal standard solution (100 $\mu$ M quercetin) and with resveratrol (1 and 10 $\mu$ g/mL).
 The samples were processed by solid-phase extraction as outlined above and the recovery was calculated as the percent ratio of the peak areas of resveratrol extracted from the test samples with that obtained by direct injection of an equivalent amount of the analyte dissolved in the mobile phase.
-The recovery of resveratrol from rat blood was $\geq 80.3\%$.
+The recovery of resveratrol from rat blood was $\geq 80.3\%$ .

 The in vivo half-life of resveratrol in the blood was calculated by nonlinear regression (exponential decay) of terminal concentration values in the time range between 1h and 6h after infusion and confirmed by linear regression of the log concentration values versus time.
 Nasal administration of resveratrol was performed on anesthetized rats laid on their backs.
-An aliquot $(50\,\mu L)$ of an aqueous suspension of resveratrol (2mg/mL) was introduced in each nostril of the rats using a semiautomatic pipet which was attached to a short polyethylene tubing.
+An aliquot (50 μL) of an aqueous suspension of resveratrol (2 mg/mL) was introduced in each nostril of the rats using a semiautomatic pipet which was attached to a short polyethylene tubing.
 The aqueous suspension of resveratrol was obtained in the absence and in the presence of chitosan hydrochloride (7.5 mg/mL), as absorption enhancer.
 The tubing was inserted approximately 0.6-0.7 cm into each nostril.
-After the administration, blood (100 $\mu L)$ and CSF samples (50 μ L) were collected at fixed time points and analyzed as described above.
+After the administration, blood (100 μL) and CSF samples (50 μL) were collected at fixed time points and analysed as described above.
+Four rats were employed for nasal administration of each type of resveratrol suspension.
 The resveratrol loaded microparticles uncoated (LMs-Res, 37 mg/mL) and coated with chitosan (LMs-Res-Ch-plus, 30.3 mg/mL) were introduced in each rat nostril as a 50 μL aqueous suspension.
-After administration of the formulations, blood (100 μ L) and CSF samples (50 μ L) were collected at fixed time points, and analysed as described above.
+After administration of the formulations, blood (100 μL) and CSF samples (50 $\mu$ L) were collected at fixed time points, and analysed as described above.
+Four rats were employed for nasal administration of the suspension of each type of microparticles.
 All in vivo experiments were performed in accordance with the European Communities Council Directive of September 2010 (2010/63/EU), the Declaration of Helsinki, and the Guide for the Care and Use of Laboratory Animals as adopted and promulgated by the National Institutes of Health (Bethesda, Maryland).
 The protocol of all the in vivo experiments has been approved by the Local Ethics Committee (University of Ferrara, Ferrara, Italy).
 Every effort was completed to reduce the number of animals and their suffering.
-The area under concentration curves of resveratrol in the CSF (AUC, μgmL-1min) were calculated by the trapezoidal method.
+The area under concentration curves of resveratrol in the CSF (AUC, $\mu$ g mL-1 min) were calculated by the trapezoidal method.

-2.13.
+2.12.
 Statistical analysis